openfoodfoundation/openfoodnetwork/docker/README.md

 ### Troubleshooting
+* If you get a PowerShell error saying that "execution of scripts is disabled on this system.", you may need to [activate the powershell script execution](https://shellgeek.com/powershell-fix-running-scripts-is-disabled-on-this-system/) on your Windows machine.
 * If you are using Windows and having issues related to the ruby-build not finding a definition for the ruby version, you may need to follow these commands [here](https://stackoverflow.com/questions/2517190/how-do-i-force-git-to-use-lf-instead-of-crlf-under-windows/33424884#33424884) to fix your local git config related to line breaks.
 * If you’re getting the following error:
 ```sh